 “You’ll see.”

-The truth is that sanding a hardwood floor is far from simple.
 If you’re thinking about tackling this project as a novice, you’re almost guaranteed to make some mistakes that will show up after applying the finish.
-Worse comes to worse, and you damage or wreck the floor, you’ll need to call in someone to redo everything, which means starting over.

 Many contractors have steady business fixing DIY projects.
 That said, there’s plenty of people without any experience, who have successfully sanded and finished their hardwood floors.
 They’re happy with the results and have the added satisfaction of accomplishing it themselves.
 But for most people, it’s not easy.
-You’ll have to plan, learn everything you can, work smart, and keep your expectations realistic.

 5 questions to ask yourself if you’re considering a DIY hardwood floor project: